Updated: 2 days ago

 Dear God, I learned today that some things are worth waiting for.
 Thank you for caring about me so much that you made a plan for what things I should know and do now, and what things I should find out later.
 Thank you for my loving parents who help me to be patient and wait for the right time to learn some of the most important things in life!

-Use these activities together with your child over the next month to create ongoing conversations on God's special design for boys and girls!
+Use these activities together with your child over the next month to create ongoing conversations on patience!
 Click on the blue links!

 CRAFTS & SCIENCE